chmduquesne/ansible-wireguard/README.md

 Optional:

-* `wireguard_iptable_module` default: `'none'`, accepts: `'iptables'|'iptables_raw'|'none'`.
-Which ansible module to use for managing the firewall.
-Leave unchanged if you do not wish for any firewall modification.
 * `wireguard_generate_mobile` default: `False`, accepts a boolean.
 Whether to generate configurations for hosts that cannot be managed with ansible.
 * `wireguard_mobile_conf_dir` default: `'.'`, accepts a path. **Local** (on the machine running ansible) directory where to generate the mobile hosts configuration.
 * `wireguard_mobile_parameters` default: `{}` accepts a dictionary name: parameters.
 Parameters used to override the configuration when generatin mobile hosts configuration (e.g. if you want DNS on the mobile hosts, but not on the host you are configuring)